bnb-chain/blob-hub/README.md

 2. Get a Bundler Account

-Request a bundle account from the Bundle Service, you need to grant such account in next step, so that bundle service can create object behave of you.
+Request a bundle account from the Bundle Service, you need to grant the bundle account permission in next step, so that bundle service can create object behave of your account.

 ```shell
 curl -X POST  https://gnfd-testnet-bundle.nodereal.io/v1/bundlerAccount/0xf74d8897D8BeafDF4b766E19A62078DE84570656

 {"address":"0x4605BFc98E0a5EA63D9D5a4a1Df549732a6963f3"}
 ```

 3. Grant fee and permission to the bundle address for creating bundled objects under the bucket